infinitelambda/dbt-audit-helper-ext/README.md

 - **Generate the validation macros**:

+  > Check `/scripts` directory for all the codegen utilities

   Firstly, we need to determine the location (database and schema) of the source tables:

   ** _If all source tables are in the same location_, we can use the environment variable to set these values: